kubevirt/kubevirt/docs/deprecation.md

 about the removal.
 If there are no objections, the metadata can be removed.
 Otherwise, a new removal date can be discussed according to the context.

+### API
+Although the following only mentions API objects, it's also relevant for their APIs (e.g. object fields), Kubevirt CR configuration, etc. Obviously, for fields / configs deprecation the step about adding a deprecated annotations can be skipped.
+However, a warning should always be triggered for any usage of all of the above mentioned.

+#### Deprecation
+In order to deprecate an API object the following actions need to be taken:
+* The deprecated object needs to contain a warning about the object being deprecated.
+The warning should also state whenever the object would be removed (see below).
+* A mail should be sent to kubevirt-dev mailing list (kubevirt-dev@googlegroups.com) to inform about the deprecation.

+#### Removal
+A deprecated object will not be removed for at least 5 release cycles, which means roughly 1.5 years.

+Afterwards, a mail should be sent to kubevirt-dev mailing list (kubevirt-dev@googlegroups.com) to inform about the removal.
+If there are no objections, the object can be removed.
+Otherwise, a new removal date can be discussed according to the context.

 ## Discussion
 An ongoing discussion takes part in the following issue: https://github.com/kubevirt/kubevirt/issues/7745